MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-25-swap-remove.md

 TODO: example with random values for arr, i, len

 TODO: example of it being a super easy and efficient way to implement a Set of pixels you still want to pick with rand(len)

+TODO: think of a name for swap_remove + yin-yang array pair Set technique